Pleiades-Spiri/spiri_go/README.md

 - SLAM
 - Depth mapping

-But for now it provides some baseic convenience methods for `mavros` use.
+But for now it provides some basic convenience methods for `mavros` use.

 ## Installation and Usage